kubeflow/website/content/docs/started/getting-started-multipass.md

 $ git clone https://github.com/canonical-labs/kubeflow-tools
 $ kubeflow-tools/install-kubeflow.sh
 ```
-This script will print out the port number for Ambassador and for Jupyter notebooks
+This script will print out the port number for Ambassador and for Jupyter notebook
+servers.
-(Note: you can access Jupyter notebooks through Ambassador).
+(Note: you can access your Jupyter notebook server through Ambassador).

 ## Access Kubeflow